Frequently Asked Questions (FAQ)¶

 of the following names: [...]

 This error occurs when pybind11 is installed using pip.
-Please instead use conda, as recommended in the installation guide.
+Please use conda instead, as recommended in the installation guide.

 Question